ArtCC/github-contributions-stream-deck-plugin/README.md

 1. Drag the GitHub Contributions action onto your Stream Deck.
 2. Click on the action to open the Property Inspector.
 3. Enter your GitHub username.
-4. [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on GitHub and enter it in the token field.
+4. [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on GitHub with the proper permissions (read) and enter it in the token field.
-5. Choose your preferred time frame (day, week, month, or year).
+5. Choose your preferred time frame (day, week, month, year, or year with 5 buttons horizontally).
+6. If using the 5-button year view, configure each button with its corresponding number (1-5).
-6. Select your preferred theme (light or dark).
+7. Select your preferred theme (light or dark).
-7. Click 'Save Settings'.
+8. Click 'Save Settings'.

 ## Usage

-Once configured, the plugin will display your GitHub contributions graph on the Stream Deck button.
+Once configured, the plugin will display your GitHub contributions graph on the Stream Deck button(s).
 The graph updates automatically every 30 minutes, or you can press the button to refresh manually.

+### 5-Button Year View
+To use the extended year view:
+1. Set up 5 adjacent buttons on your Stream Deck.
+2. Configure each button with the same settings, but assign each a unique button number (1-5).
+3. This will create a large, detailed view of your entire year's contributions spread across 5 buttons.

+You can install the plugin locally by downloading the code but if you want to help me in developing more software independently you can purchase the plugin officially from the Elgato Stream Deck market.

 ## Privacy and Security